1/6

 How cabinets shape government policy

--most decisions within cabinet committees
+-most important decisions are made within cabinet committees

-ministerial committees, sub committees and ad hoc committees
+-ministerial committees, sub committees and ad hoc committees

 implementation task forces